The Birth Control Shot

 Are There Any Side Effects With the Birth Control Shot?

-Many girls who use the birth control shot will notice a change in their periods.
-Side effects that some girls have include:
+Most users of the birth control shot will notice a change in their periods.
+Side effects can include:

 - irregular periods or no menstrual periods

 The U.S. Food and Drug Administration (FDA) has issued a safety warning about the use of the birth control shot.
 Studies link this shot to a loss of bone density, although bone density may recover when someone stops getting the shot.
 The loss of bone density seems to be worse when the shot is used for longer periods of time.

 Doctors are not sure how this type of shot may affect the bone density of young people in the future, though.
 Anyone considering the shot should talk to their doctors about it and make sure that they get enough calcium each day.
 Those who smoke should be sure to let their doctors know because smoking may be connected to this bone density loss.

 Some people receiving shots may notice their periods are irregular for up to a year after stopping the shot.
 But the shot does not cause permanent loss of fertility and most users can get pregnant after they stop getting the shot.